Case: V.O.S. Selections, Inc. v. Trump

 Case Summary

-This is a case challenging President Trump's attempt to impose sweeping global tariffs without congressional authorization.
-On April 14, 2025, five businesses that relied on international imports filed this lawsuit in the United States Court of International Trade.
-They named President Donald Trump, the United States of America, the Executive Office of the President, U.S. Customs and Border Protection and its Acting Commissioner, the Secretary of Commerce, and the United States Trade Representa…
+This is one of several cases challenging President Trump’s implementation of tariffs.
+This case challenged President Trump's attempt to impose sweeping global tariffs without congressional authorization.
+On April 14, 2025, five businesses that relied on international imports filed this lawsuit in the United States Court of International Trade challenging recent executive orders that imposed significant new tariffs on imports from China and many other countries.
+They named several federal govern…

 The case was assigned to a three-judge panel—Judges Gary S. Katzmann, Timothy M. Reif, and Jane A. Restani.
 On April 18, 2025, plaintiffs filed an emergency motion for a temporary restraining order and preliminary injunction.
-The court ordered the government to respond by April 21, 2025.
 The plaintiffs argued that the tariffs imposed massive economic burdens without congressional oversight, and if upheld, would mark the broadest expansion of presidential economic authority in U.S. history.
 The court denied the TRO on April 22, finding no immediate irreparable harm, but scheduled a full hearing for May 13 and ordered expedited briefing.
-The panel also allowed amicus briefs supporting plaintiffs from a group of former officials and scholars, the Institute for Policy Integrity at NYU School of Law, and Princess Awesome, LLC.
+2025 WL 1178581.

-On May 29, 2025, the Federal Circuit granted defendants' motion to consolidate the appeals of this case and State of Oregon v.
+One day later, the Federal Circuit granted defendants' motion to consolidate the appeals of this case and State of Oregon v.
 Trump.
+2025 WL 1527040.
 It issued a temporary stay of the judgments and permanent injunctions.
 The court set a briefing schedule to determine whether the stay should remain in effect during the pendency of the appeal.
 On June 10, the court granted a stay pending appeal and ordered that the consolidated cases be heard en banc.
+2025 WL 1649290.

 This case remains ongoing.